mcindoe/meal-prep/README.md

     - Populate JSON with required ingredients
     - Once selection has been made, form a combined, sorted (by category, name) shopping list with option to ammend based on already-owned items
     - Option to email user with shopping list
-* Email users with a PDF of the meal selection for that week (might be tricky with a public repo ...)
+* Email users with a PDF of the meal selection for that week
+	- This is tricky with a public repo.
+Might need to set up a web server to accept requests to interact with email
     - Could include a PDF of the recipe in the email as well
-    - Meals could have an optimal recipe parameter (would have stored elsewhere from the JSON), and then if present the email would contain the recipes in order
+    - Meals could have an optional recipe parameter (would have stored elsewhere from the JSON), and then if present the email would contain the recipes in order
-* Include ingredients required in meals JSON
-* Allow the generation of a shopping list from the selection recommended